melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 ### Patient Case

-The patient is a male who had numerous recurring tumerous growths over their development.
+The patient is a male who had numerous recurring tumorous growths over their development.
 At age 7, an atrial myxoma of the heart was discovered and removed, followed by a Sertoli-Leydig cell tumor at age 10, a pituitary tumor at 13, more growths on the heart at 16 and 18 which were surgically removed.
-After the heart surgery at 18 years old, he sufferred from a cardiac arrest which he eventually recovered from.
+After the heart surgery at 18 years old, he suffered from a cardiac arrest which he eventually recovered from.
 At 18, the possibility of a [Carney complex](https://rarediseases.org/rare-diseases/carney-complex/#:~:text=Carney%20complex%20is%20a%20rare,the%20skin%20of%20affected%20areas.) was suggested, but short read sequencing and analysis of the PRKAR1A gene returned negative for pathogenic variation.

 The patient continued to develop tumors over the following years, prompting another round of sequencing - this time, whole genome sequencing (WGS) using long reads.
 26.7 Gb of reads were produced using the PacBio Sequel system, equating to an average read depth of 8.6x.